SolarLightTF2/KnightComp/README.md

 Weapon bans: Stickybomb Launcher, Scottish Resistance, Quickiebomb Launcher, Sticky Jumper, Vaccinator

-Note that there is no actual way to ban the stock Sticky Launcher without any plugins.
-Fortunately, we have not had any cases of people griefing with stickies because nobody wants to get kicked or banned.

 # Plugin

 Console command is sm_disablestickies 1.
 It is executed automatically by the config, enabling it if the plugin is present on the server.

+Note that there is no actual way to ban the stock Sticky Launcher without this plugin.
+Fortunately, we have not had any cases of people griefing with stickies because nobody wants to get kicked or banned.